Gravitational Blocks, Spindles and GK Geometry: AdS solutions from GK geometry

 It is straightforward to show \cite{Couzens:2018wnk} that this is a positive multiple of the integral of the scalar curvature of the transverse metric $R>0$ over $\Y$, and thus $S_{\mathrm{SUSY}}>0$ is a necessary condition for a regular on-shell solution.
 A {necessary} condition for the transverse K\"ahler metric to solve the PDE \eqref{PDE} is the constraint equation

 which is equivalent to imposing that the integral of \eqref{PDE} over $\Y$ holds.
 We also impose the \emph{flux quantization conditions}

-Here $\Sigma_\alpha\subset Y$ are codimension two submanifolds, tangent to $\xi$, which form a basis for the free part of $H_{2n-1}(\Y;\Z)$, $\nu_n$ are certain real constants that are given in the physical cases of interest of $n=3$, $n=4$ in subsections \ref{sec:D3setup}, \ref{sec:M2setup} below, and $\mathcal{N}_\alpha\in\Z$ are the quantized fluxes.
+Here $\Sigma_\alpha\subset Y_{2n+1}$ are codimension two submanifolds, tangent to $\xi$, which form a basis for the free part of $H_{2n-1}(\Y;\Z)$, $\nu_n$ are certain real constants that are given in the physical cases of interest of $n=3$, $n=4$ in subsections \ref{sec:D3setup}, \ref{sec:M2setup} below, and $\mathcal{N}_\alpha\in\Z$ are the quantized fluxes.
 For a given $\xi$, it is important to notice that the quantities \eqref{SSUSY}, \eqref{constraint}, \eqref{fluxquantize} depend only on the basic cohomology classes $[J], [\rho]\in H^{1,1}_B(\mathcal{F}_\xi)$, and not on the choice of K\"ahler metric itself.

 The extremal problem we are interested in is to extremize the supersymmetric action \eqref{SSUSY}, subject to imposing the constraints \eqref{constraint}, \eqref{fluxquantize}, for fixed flux numbers $\mathcal{N}_\alpha$.
 Here the parameter space is the choice of $\xi$, parametrized by $(b_\mu)\in\R^{s+1}$ via \eqref{Reebbasis}, and the choice of transverse K\"ahler class.
 The number of constraints \eqref{constraint}, \eqref{fluxquantize} is the same as the number of transverse K\"ahler class parameters.
 Assuming one can eliminate the latter, the supersymmetric action \eqref{SSUSY} then effectively becomes a function only of $b_\mu$ and the flux numbers $\mathcal{N}_\alpha\in\Z$.
 While we don't have a general theorem to this effect, we shall see later that this is the case in various examples.
 The main result of \cite{Couzens:2018wnk} is that GK geometries that solve the PDE \eqref{PDE} are necessarily solutions to this extremal problem.
+It is an important outstanding problem to determine sufficient conditions for when solutions of the extremal problem guarantee that one in fact has a GK geometry solving the PDE; for some further discussion see \cite{Couzens:2018wnk,Gauntlett:2018dpc}.